aslam6888/detector/README.md

   Password : password

  Step 5:
-    Choose objects to detect in the video file
+    1 .Choose objects to detect in the video file
-    Choose any video file
+    2 .Choose any video file
-    And then click upload button
+    3 .And then click upload button
-    It will take around 2-5 minutes to process ,You can quit by pressing 'q' key After process completed it will redirect to download page You can download it by clicking download button
+    4 .It will take around 2-5 minutes to process ,You can quit by pressing 'q' key 5 .After process completed it will redirect to download page 6 .You can download it by clicking download button